Sweet Melody: Critical reception

-"Sweet Melody" was met with acclaim from music critics.
+"Sweet Melody" was met with widespread acclaim from music critics.
 Jordan Robledo of Gay Times, said: "Sweet Melody is an empowering track that touches upon on the ending of relationships and the deception that follows.
 It is also showstopping stand out amongst their recent singles."

 Alexis Petrdis of The Guardian, described the song as a standout single incorporating reggaeton beats.
 Elisa Bray from i-News said "the song boasts an infectious tune with feisty lyrics matching its Latin rhythm."
-Will Hodgekinson of The Times said "The lyrics 'He would lie, he would cheat over syncopated beats," shows the group singing of an unnamed boy band member on the Latin-tinged track that is Sweet Melody,".
+Will Hodgekinson of The Times said "The lyrics 'He would lie, he would cheat over syncopated beats," shows the group singing "of an unnamed boy band member on the Latin-tinged track that is Sweet Melody,".

 Billboard, named the song as one of the best of 2020, stating "Sweet melody is a slick banger that sees the group delivering a sizzling takedown of some dude in a band who "would lie, would cheat, over syncopated beats."
 The song was also included on their list of best pop songs of 2020.
 In the same year it was named as favourite song of the year in a voting poll done by Billboard.

 Attitude included the song #3 on their list of 32 greatest Little Mix singles of all time writing "Sweet Melody was an instant girl group classic.
 It’s one of those songs with little details in the production and vocals that open itself up to you more and more each time you listen."

-Year-end lists

 Music video

-The band teased the music video of the song with posts to social media on 21 October 2020, stating that it was coming soon.
-A day later, Little Mix announced via Twitter that the music video would be released on 23 October where it was uploaded to YouTube.
-On 20 November, an official lyric video made by a fan was released to the group's YouTube channel.
-On 27 November, the official vertical video version was uploaded to their YouTube channel.
+On 21 October 2020, Little Mix started teasing the release date of their music video by sharing snippets of the music video on their social media pages.
+A day later, they announced via Twitter that the music video would be released on 23 October where it was uploaded to YouTube.
+On 20 November, an official lyric video created by a fan was released.
+On 27 November, a vertical video version was uploaded to their YouTube channel.